Frequently Asked Questions (FAQs)

 Full-time or part-time enrollment is available.
 Students who attend full time complete the degree in two years.
 Students who attend part time usually complete the degree in three years.

-The DNP residency requires clinical hours in the APN specialty and a DNP project.
-For the project, students will identify a clinical problem or professional issue that arises from a careful analysis of a practice population and/or system; develop and implement an innovative, culturally competent, evidence-based solution using principles of translational research; and implement and evaluate the outcome(s).
-Foundational coursework in the DNP program is designed to prepare students to successfully complete the project.
+The DNP scholarly practice requires clinical hours in the APRN specialty and a DNP translational science project.
+For the project, students will identify a clinical problem or professional practice issue identifed from careful analysis of a practice population and/or system; develop and implement an innovative, culturally competent, sustainable, evidence-based solution using principles of translational science; and implement and evaluate the outcome(s).
+Foundational coursework in the DNP program will prepare students to successfully complete the translational science project.